-monitoring period from January 1st to December 31, 2022.
-The state allows us to
+Monitoring period from January 1st to December 31, 2024.
+The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change

 DEFINITIONS

 Action Level (AL) - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.